Peter-van-Tol/LiteX-CNC/docs/src/modules/watchdog.rst

 ==========

 .. csv-table:: Input pins
    :header: "Name", "Type", "Description"
    :widths: "auto"

    "<board-name>.watchdog.timeout_ns", "integer", "The time out (in ns) after which the watchdog will bite.
 It is recommended to set the watchdog at least 1.5 times the period of the servo-thread to give some leeway.
 If set too tight, this will lead to a watchdog which bites as soon as there is a latency excursion."

 Output pins
 ===========

 .. csv-table:: Output pins
    :header: "Name", "Type", "Description"
    :widths: "auto"

    "<board-name>.watchdog.has_bitten", "hal_bit (i/o)", "Flag indicating that the watchdog has not been petted on time and that it has bitten. should be set to False or 0 to restart the working of the FPGA"
-  "<board-name>.watchdog.timeout_cycles", "integer", "The number of cycles of the FPGA before the watchdog bites (DEBUG).""
+   "<board-name>.watchdog.timeout_cycles", "integer", "The number of cycles of the FPGA before the watchdog bites (DEBUG)."

 Example
 =======